-The prevalent wisdom at this time is that most of the world has moved on from the pandemic.
-Therefore, supply chains will return to “normal.”
-Unfortunately, the world has permanently changed and supply chains are going to face continuing challenges for decades to come.
+The prevalent wisdom at this time (Q4 2023) is that most of the world, and to a further extent,Supply Chain, has moved on from thepandemic.
+Therefore, supply chains will return to "normal."
+Unfortunately, the world has permanently changed, and supply chains will face continuing challenges for decades to come.

 Return to “normal”?
 Still not optimistic

 First, let's listen to some supply chain managers' voices from a CNBC survey:

 - More than half of logistics managers surveyed by CNBC do not expect the supply chain to return to normal until 2024 or after.

 - Bloated inventories have kept warehouses packed, and respondents said they saw a 400% increase in warehouse prices as space decreased.